abhijit-exe/abhijit-exe/README.md

 # Hi, I'm Abhijit Kshirsagar

-I am a final-year undergraduate student pursuing Engineering with an Honors in Deep Learning.
-I am currently exploring AI/ML, NLP, and Computer Vision through internships, online certifications, and hands-on projects.
+I am a final year undergraduate student pursuing Engineering with an Honors in Deep Learning.
+I am currently exploring AIML, NLP, and Computer Vision through internships, online certifications, and hands-on projects.

-This GitHub is a collection of the projects I've worked on, some course-related, some self-initiated, where I try to apply what I am learning to solve real-world problems in a simple and understandable way.
+This GitHub is a collection of the projects I have worked on, some course related, some self initiated, where I try to apply what I am learning to solve real-world problems in a simple and understandable way.

 ---